Infinite staircases for Hirzebruch surfaces: Embedding obstructions from exceptional spheres

 \NI (ii) All of the new ascending (resp.\ descending) staircases that we have found accumulate at the initial (resp.\ final) point $\bigl(a_\infty, V(a_\infty)\bigr)$ of a \lq\lq big'' obstruction, namely, an obstruction that goes through $\bigl(a_\infty, V(a_\infty)\bigr)$ and for the given value of $b$ obstructs above (resp.\ below) $a_\infty$.
 Moreover, in many cases (though not in the case of the Fibonacci staircase at $b=0$) this big obstruction is given by a perfect blocking class as described in \S\ref{ss:block}.
 Note that this phenomenon is quite different from that of a (potentially) overshadowing class since the latter type of obstruction overhangs the staircase, and so is active on the staircase side of the accumulation point. $\er$ \end{rmk}

-\begin{example} The degree $5$ class $\bE_5: = (5,1; 2^{\times 6},1)$ also affects the ellipsoid embedding function for some ranges of $b,z$, and for $b\approx1/5$ the obstruction $\mu_{\bE_5,b}$ equals the obstruction from the $19^\text{th}$ ECH capacity for $z\approx7$, a behavior that is discussed in \S\ref{subsec:ecECH}.
+\begin{EXAMple} \normalfont The degree $5$ class $\bE_5: = (5,1; 2^{\times 6},1)$ also affects the capacity function for some ranges of $b,z$, and for $b\approx1/5$ the obstruction $\mu_{\bE_5,b}$ equals the obstruction from the $19^\text{th}$ ECH capacity for $z\approx7$, a behavior that is discussed in \S\ref{subsec:ecECH}.
 One can check that the corresponding obstruction is

 which goes through the accumulation point $(6,5/2)$ when $b= 1/5$, and is tangent to the graph of $z\mapsto V_{1/5}(z)$ at that point.
 We show in \S\ref{ss:15} that $c_{H_{1/5}}(z) = \mu_{\bE_5, b}(z)$ on some interval $[1/5, 1/5 + \eps)$.